marwey/ha-3tier-app-workshop/content/introduction/lab1.md

 ![Figure 16](/images/figure16.png)

-Edit the route table and add the default route via the NAT gateway:
+Edit the route table and add the default route via the NAT gateway in Application subnet A:

 ![Figure 17](/images/figure17.png)

-Associate the route table with the Application subnets:
+Associate the route table with Application Subnet A:

 ![Figure 18](/images/figure18.png)

+Repeat the last three steps to also create a route table for Application Subnet B which uses the NAT gateway deployed in the second availability zone.

 At this point we have finished building the network environment so we’re ready to start creating the database cluster.